-My research focuses on testing and developing genetic methods to combat illegal fishing practices.
-I am particularly interested in portable molecular tools that could allow to quickly identify specimen in the field as ways to prevent the substitution of species.
-I also have a special interest in using background knowledge in population genetics to develop technologies that can help us identify where marketed fish products were caught.
+My research at the Mariani lab focused on testing and developing genetic methods to combat illegal fishing practices.
+I was particularly interested in portable molecular tools that could allow to quickly identify specimen in the field as ways to prevent the substitution of species.
+I also had a special interest in using background knowledge in population genetics to develop technologies that can help us identify where marketed fish products were caught.
 During my Master’s I specialized in arctic marine ecology and investigated how strong seasonal variations in high latitude light regime affect the feeding behaviour of local and encroaching Boreal fish species.
-This work led to two publications listed below.

 Demand for seafood product is increasing worldwide, contributing to increasingly complex supply chains.
 This makes traceability efforts difficult, and DNA barcoding technologies have exposed the extent to which marketed fish species are being mislabelled.
 As part of this PhD I worked closely with Thermagenix who uses real-time PCR technology for the fast identification of species.
 I was able not only to validate this universal identification tool but also to test it on board a research vessel in the Celtic sea, amidst (very!) rough weather conditions.
 I will move on to compare this method with the Oxford nanopore MinION.